basepipe/lumbermill_basic_training/manuscript/1-installing-lumbermill.md

 ## Set Up Lumbermill for an Existing Company

 Just go through and double click on each .bat script in order.
-[Here's a video](https://www.youtube.com/watch?v=BE8X5HWJiuA) of the process if you want to follow along.
+[](https://www.youtube.com/watch?v=BE8X5HWJiuA) of the process if you want to follow along.

 You should have the "company name" given to you by the company you're working with when you set up lumbermill.